andrelandgraf/alexa-meets-mercedes/README.md

 Run `node index.js` in the root folder to start a express.js server for manually testing the Mercedes API Authentification and selected features of the API.

+Go to your [sandbox car](https://car-simulator.developer.mercedes-benz.com) and unlock any doors.

 Open http://localhost:3000/ and click on "Auth" to go through the authentification process.

+Check your simulator car again, the doors should now be locked again.

 ### Alexa Developer Console